Mariners outfielder Kyle Lewis named a finalist for American League Rookie of the Year

 As expected, White Sox slugging outfielder Luis Robert, Lewis’ season-long competition for the award, was named as a finalist.

-The third finalist was Orioles infielder Ryan Mountcastle.
+The third finalist was Astros pitcher Cristian Javier.

 On Monday, the finalists for all of the BBWAA’s official awards — Most Valuable Player, Cy Young Award, Jackie Robinson Rookie of the Year and Manager of the Year were announced on MLB Network.